Ilona Arrives with the Rain

 Ilona Arrives with the Rain (Ilona llega con la lluvia, Ilona arriva con la pioggia) is a 1996 Colombian-Spanish-Italian drama film directed by Sergio Cabrera, based on the Álvaro Mutis novel of the same name.
 It premiered at the 53rd Venice International Film Festival, where it entered the main competition.
 It was later screened at the Toronto International Film Festival and the Sundance Film Festival.

-The soundtrack includes a song of Fabrizio De André, Desmedida plegaria, which is a Portuguese version of Smisurata Preghiera from the album Anime Salve.
+The soundtrack includes a song of Fabrizio De André, Desmedida plegaria, which is a Spanish version of Smisurata Preghiera from the album Anime Salve.